Skip to main content

 implyVersion: "2023.02"

-Changing implyVersion will not have an affect on existing clusters.
+Changing implyVersion will not have an affect on existing clusters if the druid.update flag is set to disabled.
 See Applying configuration changes to Druid for more details.
-Only when you create clusters with Helm will the changes be applied.
+The implyVersion field will only apply when you create a cluster in those cases.

 Leaving implyVersion blank will install the latest version available.
 If there is no internet connection, the version that is packaged with the Manager is installed.